-I love nice people but I do not suffer fools gladly.
-While out dog training in Miami I came across a very nice couple starting out in the pet food business.
+While out dog training in Los Angeles I came across a very nice couple starting out in the pet food business.
 They were very pleasant and eagerly passing out pamphlets of their new venture espousing the virtues of gourmet food for dogs.
 Their pamphlet looked professional, shiny, pretty, well put together and had a few of their different prepared foods on the back with the ingredients listed.
-They were selling meals fit for humans made with premium ingredients, but they were making these meals to be consumed by dogs without consideration as to what spices, minerals and ingredients were harmful or deadly for dogs.
+They were selling meals fit for humans made with premium ingredients, but they were preparing these meals to be consumed by dogs without considering the balanced and complete nutritional profile for canines, life stages, sex, breed, or what spices, minerals, and ingredients were harmful or deadly for dogs.

 I then wondered to myself whether or not other people were also confused or unclear about which foods are not good for dogs.
 By “not good” I am referring to varying degrees of health.
 From the benign and neutral end of the spectrum, foods that may have little to no nutritional value to the downright dangerous dog foods that may cause a dog to get sick, or even die.